 References

-- 72.5% of underaged teenagers (14-17 years) abstained from alcohol in the previous 12 months in 2019, compared with 39.1% in 2007 (National Drug Strategy Household Survey, 2019).
+- In 2022-23, 69% of underage teenagers (14-17 years) abstained from drinking alcohol in the previous 12 months (National Drug Strategy Household Survey, 2022-23).

 - Aiken, A., Chan, G., Yuen, W. et al. (2022).
 Trajectories of parental and peer supply of alcohol in adolescence and associations with later alcohol consumption and harms: A prospective cohort study.
 Drug and Alcohol Dependence, 237, 109533.